nba-emu/NanoBoyAdvance/README.md

 ```

 ## Limitations
-- currently there is no decent GUI or configuration system.
+- currently there is no configuration system.
-- no link-cable or RTC support yet.
+- no link-cable.
 - some of the code is not endian-safe.

 ## Acknowledgement